 Photo: Fellows and EDI team members at the data publishing workshop at UNM in June 2019.

 The Environmental Data Initiative (EDI) has nine fellowships available in its ecological data management training program for Summer 2020.
 The fellowships are intended for undergraduate, graduate and recently graduated students.
-This fellowship is available only to applicants legally living and studying in the US.
+This fellowship is available only to applicants legally living in the US.
 The duration of the fellowship training program is June 9 – August 14, 2020 and requires full-time commitment to the training activities.
 The fellowship support of $5000 will be administered through the University of Wisconsin-Madison.
 The fellows will receive training in ecological data management and gain hands-on experience through participation in data preparation, archiving and publishing with scientists and information managers at specific host research sites.
 For a list of host sites and on-site mentors, see here.

 - Deadline for fellowship application: 13 March 2020

 - Fellowship training workshop: 9 June – 11 June 2020

 - Host site fellowship: 15 June – 14 August 2020

 The fellowship is preceded by a mandatory in-person data publishing workshop at the University of New Mexico in Albuquerque (June 9 – June 11, 2020), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
 Furthermore, the fellows will be instructed on how to archive data packages in the EDI data repository.
 EDI will pay for workshop travel, accommodation, meals and direct travel from the workshop to the host site.